 There are sandwiches and then there are epic sandwiches.
-This is an epic sandwich.
-Vietnamese banh mi with gochujang mayo drizzled all over sliced pork belly.
-Warm pork belly.
+Vietnamese Banh Mi is an epic sandwich.
+Crisp French baguette with gochujang mayo drizzled all over sliced warm pork belly.
 Are you drooling yet?

-That’s where I learned about gochujang mayo.
+That’s when I learned about gochu mayo.
 And I was instantly converted.
 Gochujang is a fermented soy chili paste that’s everywhere in Korean cooking.
-Never occurred to me to use it with mayo.
-Or in a sandwich.
-But I can’t believe how good it is.
-Someday it will replace chipotle mayo.
-It’s that good.
+Mix it with a little mayo and you have the next sriracha mayo.
+You have to try it.

 The other thing that drives this completely over the top is pork belly.
 And not just any pork belly.
-Momofuku pork belly – as explained to me in their kitchen.
+Momofuku pork belly – as taught to me in their kitchen.
+The real recipe.
 Perfectly done pork belly.
 Best pork belly I know how to make.

-This is a sandwich.
-So the choice of bread is important here.
-Lousy bread.
-Lousy sandwich.
-And that would be a shame.
-Fresh French baguette works.
+Banh mi is a sandwich.
+So the choice of bread is important critical.
+Bad bread.
+Bad sandwich.
+Simple as that.
+Fresh French baguette works well.
 Make the effort to get some.
 It’s so worth it.
 Wonder bread isn’t going to do it…